 My tutor is encouraging the use of more expressive language to describe what I see whether in works of art or just as I sketch or photograph a particular scene – this will take a little time to get used to having spent two years training myself to use academic terms for the art history course!
 However I like the fact that I can be more expressive and if something makes me go ‘wow’ then I can state it whether it is in regards to flower or colour or just the use of line or texture.

-I did not apply the use of larger images to my blog so this has now been corrected for assignment 3 and I will go back and correct this for assignment 1 and 2.
+I did not apply the use of larger images to my blog so this has now been corrected for assignment 3 and I have subsequently gone back and correct this for assignment 1 and 2.

 I note that I do need to slow down in order to sensitively treat the materials and techniques as pointed out by my tutor – sometimes I just want to get an exercise finished and I am aware I loose sight of being sensitive to either my fabrics, yarns or media so perhaps my mantra should be ‘slow down and smell the roses’ as a reminder not to rush but to really take my time.